Kevin-c-miller/seats-and-tickets-hub/README.md

 # seats-and-tickets-hub

+## Description
-## Lookup tickets to events locally as well as nationally.
+- Lookup tickets to events locally as well as nationally.

 ## Technologies
 - Express